victorangeloblancada/nanogenmo-2022/story_philosophy_2.md

-# What is drunk philosophy?
+# What Is Drunk Philosophy?

 What is drunk philosophy?